Gay Cochin and Kerala Travel and Tours

 Cochin to Periyar.
 Periyar is located in the Thekkady district of Kerala.
 Here in the heights of Western Ghats Mountains is the vast lake formed by the dam across the Periyar River.

-Created during India's British period, the place originally was a lowland and today, you can see the tell-tale signs – rotten tree stumps sticking out of the water like knobbed fingers reaching out to the sky!
 Around this lake is one of the most fascinating wild life sanctuaries as well as an important tiger reserve.
-Covering an area of 777 square kilometers of lush green tropical forests, it is the natural habitat of the small Indian Elephant, bison, spotted deer, sambar, wild boar, bear and other unusual beasts.
-A variety of colorful of birds like the Malabar Grey hornbill, Grey jungle fowl and the Jungle Myna can be seen here.
+Covering an area of 777 square kilometers of lush green tropical forests, it is the natural habitat of the small Indian Elephant and many other animal and bird species.
 A late afternoon boat ride is one of the best times for game viewing.
-Do remember that it is not so much to see the animals but to enjoy the scenery.
-Return to Serenity for overnight.
+The scenery will not disappoint.

 Day Four: Heart of the Kerala Backwaters